-- Art Connection features call out core figures in each chapter for student attention.
+- Visual Connection features call out core figures in each chapter for student attention.
 Questions about key figures, including clicker questions that can be used in the classroom, engage students’ critical thinking and analytical abilities to ensure their genuine understanding of the concept at hand.

 About Our Team